 Carbamazepine, clobazam, clonazepam, eslicarbazepine, ethosuximide, gabapentin, lacosamide, lamotrigine, levetiracetam, oxcarbazepine, perampanel, phenobarbital, phenytoin, pregabalin, primidone, rufinamide, sodium valproate, tiagabine, topiramate, vigabatrin and zonisamide.
 They all come with different brand names.

-Sodium valproate is commonly used as a treatment for epilepsy.
+Sodium valproate is commonly used as medication for epilepsy.
 In April 2018, the Medicines and Healthcare products Regulatory Agency (MHRA) in the UK recommended that valproate must no longer be used for any women or girl who could become pregnant unless a Pregnancy Prevention Programme is in place.
 The Pregnancy Prevention Programme is a system of ensuring all female patients taking valproate medicines:

 - Have been told and understand the risks of use in pregnancy and have signed a Risk Acknowledgement Form.